petk/php-build-system/docs/cmake/cmake-code-style.md

 targeted, the `CMAKE_SYSTEM_PROCESSOR` and `CMAKE_HOST_SYSTEM_PROCESSOR` will be the same.

-Processor is determined by various ways depending on the system.
+The method for determining the processor varies depending on the system.
 For example, on FreeBSD the `x86_64` is detected as `amd64`, on Windows it is `AMD64` (detected from the `PROCESSOR_ARCHITECTURE` environment variable):

 ```cmake
 if(CMAKE_SYSTEM_PROCESSOR MATCHES "^(x86_64|amd64|AMD64)$")